OpenST/ost-wallet-sdk-react-native/documentation/OstTransactionHelper.md

 ## Set Transaction Config

 Developer can set list of buckets for creating session.
-You can refer json object [here](../js/TransactionHelper/ost-transaction-config.json).
+For details, Please refer [this](./OstTransactionConfig.md)

 ```js
 import {OstTransactionHelper} from "@ostdotcom/ost-wallet-sdk-react-native/js/index"